TBT8/ExData_Plotting1/README.md

  * plot2.png
  * plot3.png
  * plot4.png

-#### These files are the output for the below four R scripts:

  * plot1.R
  * plot2.R
  * plot3.R
  * plot4.R

-#### These scripts produce the plot listed above respectively.
-They should also match the plots images below in this readme file.
+#### Each .png file is the output for the corresponding R script.
+The plots produced should also match the plot images below in this readme file.

 ### Each R script assumes that you have the data file (detailed below) in your working directory.
 Each script will create the plot and save it to a .png file in your working directory.